-If you’ve never had ceviche before because you are worried about whether or not the fish is actually cooked, then this is the version for you.
-Unlike traditional ceviche for this recipe, I use fully cooked dungeness crab in place of the raw fish so no need to worry, just let marinate and enjoy.
+If you’re just testing the waters with ceviche and would prefer to start with a cooked fish, then this crab ceviche is perfect for you!
+This recipe calls for fully cooked dungeness crab in place of the raw fish so no need to worry, just let marinate and enjoy.
 And enjoy you will because this is scrumptious.